Managing Errors in NAND Flash Based Devices

 Recovery from Power Down During Drive Writes

-If power is lost (Power Fail) during a write cycle, with any storage device, there is a good chance of data corruption.
+If power is lost (Power Fail) during a write cycle, with any storage device, there is a good chance of data corruption and consideration for managing errors in NAND flash.
 From a controller/disk perspective, there is a limit to what can be done.
 What happens depends on how much data is in the sector buffers, and how much data is behind it overall.

 If there is enough capacitance on the disk power supply rails, the controller can detect the power fail at the beginning, flush the sector buffers to the flash, and present a busy signal to the host interface.
 At the same time, write protect the flash and halt the CPU.

 It is not always possible to implement this scenario.
 From a disk perspective, all that can be done is to minimize corruption, so, upon detection of power down, if the above steps are taken, at minimum the flash is write protected.